*IN-PERSON ADVISING HOURS FOR SPRING 2018*

 - This service is for undergraduate accounting majors (declared or intended) and those with issues about accounting classes only.
 NO EXCEPTIONS!

-- Accounting students interested in internships should see the internship advisor, Professor Vivette Ancona in Room 1539 HW.
+- Accounting students interested in internships should follow the link here.

 - Advising services for B.S. students in Accounting are offered either by email or IN PERSON, DURING POSTED ADVISING HOURS ONLY.
 If you email your advising questions or issues, you may still be asked to come in person to see an advisor.